 - squat variations such as front squats or Hatfield squats

-These movements drive maximal strength and reinforce posture under load.
+These drive your maximal strength and reinforce your posture under load.

 Functional Carries and Loaded Movement